ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Flag values MUST NOT be included more than once.

 Additional flags can be defined by extensions using the [Access Token Fields Registry](#IANA-token-flags).

+If the `bearer` flag and the `key` field in this response are omitted, the token is bound the [key used by the client instance](#request-client) in its request for access.
+If the `bearer` flag is omitted, and the `key` field is present, the token is bound to the key and proofing mechanism indicated in the `key` field.
+The means by which the AS determines how to bind an access token to a key other than that presented by the client instance is out of scope for this specification, but common practices include pre-registering specific keys in a static fashion.

 The following non-normative example shows a single access token bound to the client instance's key used in the initial request, with a management URI, and that has access to three described resources